-Everybody knows that smoking cigarettes and marijuana can increase a person’s chances of developing lung cancer and other pulmonary disorders.
+Everybody knows that smoking cigarettes, cbd oil and marijuana can increase a person’s chances of developing lung cancer and other pulmonary disorders such as COPD.
 It isn’t just the drugs that force you to inhale them, though, that can cause problems.
 Intravenous drugs (or drugs that are smashed up and “turned into” intravenous substances) can also cause problems because their particles can penetrate the blood barrier between blood vessels and lung tissue (visit the Homepage for more details).
 (4) This can cause granulomas to form which lead to a whole host of other problems like bronchitis, cancer, etc.

 The Digestive System

 In many cases drug abuse can lead to weight gain and an increased risk (and sometimes even realization of) obesity.
 There are also studies that show that orally ingested drugs and alcohol can cause vascular complications in the stomach, colitis and other problems like colon and rectal cancer.
 (5) Yikes!

 The Excretory System

 That alcohol can damage the liver is old news.
 This is why, if someone needs a transplanted organ, they need to have a significant length of sobriety before they will be allowed on the transplant list.
 The kidneys are also incredibly vulnerable.
 Drugs wreak havoc on the way the kidneys filter our bodies’ waste (and really, drugs and alcohol contain very little nutrients the body actually needs and can use) and can lead to infection, sepsis and even organ failure.